 The Akita Pit is a hybrid breed created by crossing Akitas and Pit Bulls.
 These dogs are of medium size, with heights ranging from 16 to 22 inches and weights averaging between 30 and 66 pounds.
 They have short, flat fur that can be found in various colors, including fawn, white, black, blue, and brindle.
 In terms of temperament, Akita Pits are known to be loyal, sociable, and sometimes stubborn.
 They have a friendly disposition, making them compatible with children and other pets.
 Their obedience makes training them a relatively easy task.
 Ultimately, the Akita Pit is a happy dog that seeks to please its owner.

-Ahead, we look at Akita Pit dog breed, its history, personality, pros and cons of owning an Akita Pit, characteristics, and must-see facts.
-We will also examine how to care for this breed and a lot more.
+Below, we look at Akita Pit dog breed, its history, personality, pros and cons of owning an Akita Pit, characteristics, and must-see facts.
+We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of Akita Pits!

 Dog Breed | Akita Pit |